13 Mistakes New Beekeepers Make

 I don’t care if you do everything right.
 You will lose colonies in your beekeeping career.

-I will also guarantee that you won’t do everything right.
+I also guarantee that you won’t do everything right.
 We all make mistakes.
 A goal of a new beekeeper should be to keep learning and avoiding or minimizing the impact of mistakes.

 Bees can fail to survive a harsh winter despite all the precautions you may take.